Back to The Church in Exile

 • Christ is not in the New Mass,

-• Christ is not in false traditionalist communities (FSSP, ICKSP, SSPX) which uphold an and false hierarchy.
+• Christ is not in false traditionalist communities such as the SSPX, the FSSP, and the ICKSP that uphold an and false hierarchy.

 In patristic interpretation, this command entrusts to the faithful the duty of transmitting truth when the apostolic band is in disarray.

-St. John Chrysostom observes: "The women are sent to the Apostles, for God strengthens the weak to reprove the strong when the strong have faltered."4
+St. John Chrysostom observes that the women are sent to the Apostles, for God strengthens the weak to reprove the strong when the strong have faltered.

 In the mystical Passion: